 Mole Concept Sec 4 Step-by-Step Example Question

-- Using the wrong formula
+- Using the wrong formula for the given information

-- Forgetting to convert cm3 to dm3
+- Forgetting to convert cm3 to dm3 before substituting

-- Ignoring mole ratio from balanced equations
+- Ignoring the mole ratio from the balanced equation

-- Using incorrect molar mass
+- Using an incorrect molar mass from the Periodic Table

-- Forgetting units in final answer
+- Dropping units from the final answer

-How to Master the Mole Concept Sec 4 Quickly
+How to Master the Mole Concept Sec 4

-- Master one formula type at a time
+- Master one formula type at a time before mixing them

 - Practise similar question types in batches